 Students must complete an Apprentice Teaching Agreement, obtain the appropriate signatures and submit to the Registrar’s Office, together with a completed Add/Drop Form.

-A $100.00 late registration fee will be charged to any student who has not started the registration process by: UNDERGRADUATE: May 1, 2015 FULL-TIME GRADUATE (including certified full-time): July 1, 2015.
-NOTE: It is important to register for at least one course for Fall 2015 in order to begin the registration process and avoid a late registration fee.
+A $100.00 late registration fee will be charged to any student who has not started the registration process by: UNDERGRADUATE: Dec 4, 2015 FULL-TIME GRADUATE (including certified full-time): Jan 4, 2016.
+NOTE: It is important to register for at least one course for in order to begin the registration process and avoid a late registration fee.